lgw2/lgw2.github.io/_teaching/csci127-summer-2020/syllabus.md

 ### SmartyCats
 There is a tutor available for this course.
 You can book appointments with him for $2 an hour (groups can also use this rate) by going to the website [here](http://www.montana.edu/aycss/success/smartycats/) and clicking "book a tutor."

-### Exam review sessions
-There will be exam review sessios with the SmartyCats tutor before the second and third Practicums, on 6/26 and 7/3.

 ### Visualizing your code
 You can paste your Python code into the tool [here](http://pythontutor.com/) and see what executes with every step.